rjperes/Postal.NET/README.md

 # Postal.NET

 ## Introduction
 Postal.NET is a .NET Standard library for writing decoupled applications.
-It is loosely based upon the [Postal.js](https://github.com/postaljs) JavaScript library and follows the [Domain Events](http://martinfowler.com/eaaDev/DomainEvent.html) and [Pub/Sub](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) patterns.
+It is loosely based upon the [Postal.js](https://github.com/postaljs) JavaScript library and follows somewhat the [Domain Events](http://martinfowler.com/eaaDev/DomainEvent.html) and [Pub/Sub](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) patterns.
 It was written by [Ricardo Peres](https://github.com/rjperes) ([@rjperes75](https://twitter.com/rjperes75)).
-As of version 1.1 it now targets .NET Standard 2.0.
+As of version 2 it now targets .NET 8.

 ## Concepts
 Postal.NET uses the concepts of **channels** and **topics**.
 We subscribe to a topic of a channel, and we send messages to other (or possibly the same) channels and topics.
 The **"\*"** character means anything, so, for example, **"a.b"** and **"a.\*"** or even **"\*"** will match.
 There can be several simultaneous subscriptions, even to the same channel/topic pair.
 Postal.NET guarantees the delivery.